samuelstaylor/NV-center-diamond/README.md

 - run each plot script for individual plots.
 - or run `nv_spectra.py` for all plots.
 - See details on each plot in `2x2x2/README.md`

+NOTE: 11/18:
+- WAITING ON GS PHONON CALCULATIONS (WITH PROPER RELAXED GEOMETRY)
+- WAITING ON NEW DELTA SCF CALCULATION.
+LOWERED MIXING_BETA --> SHOULD CONVERGE
+- ONCE IT IS CONVERGED, WE CAN CONTINUE FROM THE TUTORIAL PART 2 ON PL